MaksimB96/FitnessMadeMinimal/README.md

 ### User Goals
-    -Finding a site that provides simple but effective fitness advice -Gain a better understanding for the fundamentals of training -Gain a better understanding for the fundamentals of diet -Gain a better understanding for the fundamentals of rest -Finding supporting information to gain deeper knowledge -Get in contact with Peronal trainer for additional advice
+    -Finding a site that provides simple but effective fitness advice -Gain a better understanding of the fundamentals of training -Gain a better understanding of the fundamentals of diet -Gain a better understanding of the fundamentals of rest -Finding supporting information to gain deeper knowledge -Get in contact with Personal trainer for additional advice

 ### Site Owner Goals
-    -Provide a simple, modern and uncluttered approch to fitness -Provide information in relation to the fundamentals with supporting links and videos -Provide a means to get into contact
+    -Provide a simple, modern and un-cluttered approach to fitness -Provide information in relation to the fundamentals with supporting links and videos -Provide a means to get into contact
-    -Provide a site that also reflects these ideas
+    -Provide a site that reflects these ideas

 ## User Experience

 ### Target Audience
-    -People looking for a place to begin training -People looking for an uncomplicated approach to training -People looking for an uncomplicated to rest and diet -People looking for a way to contact the PT if needs be
+    -People looking for a place to begin training -People looking for an un-complicated approach to training -People looking for an un-complicated approach to rest and diet -People looking for a way to contact the PT if needs be

 ### User Requirements and Expectations
-    -A simple and natural way to navigate the website -Quick acessability to relevant information
+    -A simple and natural way to navigate the website -Quick acessibility to relevant information
     -Appealing design that responds accordingly
-    -A simple way to get in contact and leave additional information -Small amounts of reading with the ability to find additional info -Accessability
+    -A simple way to get in contact, and leave additional information -Small amounts of reading with the ability to find additional information -Accessibility

 ### User Stories